 Cooperation in statistics has gradually become an integral part of broader development policies as well as enlargement policy.
 Despite an improvement in the statistical capacity of many countries, data gaps remain and support is therefore targeted to compensate for the fact that some countries lack optimal financial and human resources, administrative systems or equipment on which to build data collection systems.

-Eurostat cooperates actively in the field of statistics with the Western Balkan countries (Montenegro, North Macedonia, Albania, Serbia, Bosnia and Herzegovina, Kosovo*) and with Moldova, Georgia, Türkiye and Ukraine, which together constitute the enlargement countries.
+Eurostat cooperates actively in the field of statistics with the Western Balkan countries (Montenegro, North Macedonia, Albania, Serbia, Bosnia and Herzegovina, Kosovo*) and with Moldova, Georgia, Türkiye and Ukraine, which together constitute the candidate countries and potential candidates.
 This statistical cooperation feeds into the wider context of the EU’s enlargement policy, with statistics being seen as a fundamental part of the public administration reform in these countries.
 Indeed, statistics are the basis for monitoring the progress of Western Balkans, Moldova, Georgia, Türkiye and Ukraine towards alignment with the EU acquis and they support accession negotiations by providing good quality data in key areas, such as macroeconomics, agriculture or social statistics.
-Statistical offices in enlargement countries are beneficiaries of the EU’s Instrument for Pre-accession Assistance (IPA), in which statistics is supported under both national and multi-country programmes.
-The aim of the support is to help the enlargement countries to develop sustainable and reliable statistical systems capable of producing statistics in compliance with the EU acquis and the European statistics Code of Practice.
+Statistical offices in Western Balkans and Türkiye are beneficiaries of the EU’s Instrument for Pre-accession Assistance (IPA), in which statistics are supported under both national and multi-country programmes.
+The aim of the support is to help Western Balkans and Türkiye to develop sustainable and reliable statistical systems capable of producing statistics in compliance with the EU acquis and the European statistics Code of Practice.
 Currently Moldova, Georgia and Ukraine are supported with resources from the European Neighbourhood Policy (see paragraph below).
 They also benefit from Eurostat capacity building projects within the ENP-East countries group.

-The ENP-East countries benefit from regional cooperation in the form of: an annual high level seminar for heads of national statistical offices; expert working groups for general overview of a particular domain in European statistics and technical workshops for more detailed discussion between experts; training courses in statistics adapted to their needs; and standardised assessments and reviews of their statistical systems.
+Regional cooperation activities for the ENP-East countries include: an annual high level seminar for heads of national statistical offices; training courses in statistics adapted to their needs; and standardised assessments and reviews of their statistical systems.
 Until its ending in July 2022, they also benefited from the Statistics Through Eastern Partnership (STEP) programme.
-The ENP-South countries benefit from cooperation within: the framework of consecutive MEDSTAT programmes; and regional cooperation designed by heads of the national statistical offices at annual forum meetings and implemented by means of thematic working groups.
+The ENP-South countries have benefited from regional cooperation activities such as within the MEDSTAT programmes and annual forum meetings.
 ENP-East and ENP-South countries benefit from the release of statistics and dedicated publications that are based on the data they provide.

 Why is Eurostat involved, how is work coordinated within the European Commission and how is statistical cooperation undertaken with other (international) agencies?